Classic Chocolate Chip Cookies

 - Start with butter that is slightly soft at room temperature but not at all melted.
 Your finger should leave a small indent when pressed, but should not easily press through the butter.
 If your butter is too warm, your cookies will spread more in the oven than they should.

 - Be sure to measure flour correctly!
 All of my recipes are tested using the spoon and level method (more info through that link).
+If you measure by simply dipping your measuring cup into the flour, you’re likely ending up with too much flour, resulting in a dry cakey cookie.

 - If cookies come out slightly misshapen, use a spatula to press them back into a circle right after they come out of the oven.
 See more of my tips for how to bake pretty cookies.